 Also don’t forget to rate their sessions as speakers also like to improve their presentations. https://agiletestingdays.com/session-ratings/

 The conference isn’t just about expanding your professional network; it is also about you and your personal development and professional improvement.
 Set a new goal - decide what you want to focus on.
 Maybe learn new skills, improve your knowledge on test automation or mob testing, maybe you want to use a new tool or even become a speaker at next year’s Agile Testing Days Festival.
 Just write down your goal, maybe stick it up on the wall, and start doing it.
 What could be simpler?

 Tell us what you liked the most about the conference and give us constructive feedback.
 What was good?
 What should be improved?
 What should we pay more attention to?
 Did we miss out on something?
 We love to hear from you.

 9. Get ready for the next Agile Testing Days

-The registration for the next Agile Testing Days in Germany and second edition of Agile Testing Days in the US are OPEN!
+The registration for the next Agile Testing Days will open soon.
 We are already looking forward to meeting you again!